GrayOrion/community-sensor-server/README.md

 2. JDBC repository for light abstraction of data management (using dockerized postgres or H2 in memory DB)
 3. Spring Data JPA repository for full abstraction of data management (we will test dockerized postgres, but many RDBMS are supported)

-These different data storage methods are controlled through configuration profiles
+These different data storage methods could be controlled through configuration profiles (TBD - might support only one type of data source and then will leave others as examples rather than options).

+* See .pom file and .properties files and schema.sql file for commented out dependencies and configurations for all data source options

 ## Roadmap
-* [x] Create a basic Spring Boot project
+* [X] Create a basic Spring Boot project
-* [x] Create a basic REST controller
+* [X] Create a basic REST controller
-* [x] Create a basic Sensor model
+* [X] Create a basic Sensor model
-* [x] Create a basic in memory repository
+* [X] Create a basic in memory repository
-* [x] Create a basic Dockerfile
+* [X] Create a basic Dockerfile
-* [x] Create a basic JDBC repository
+* [X] Create a basic JDBC repository
-* [x] Create a basic Spring Data JPA repository
+* [X] Create a basic Spring Data JPA repository
 * [X] Create profiles to be able to differentiate dev/testing/production configurations
-* [ ] Add containerized deployment configuration
+* [X] Add containerized deployment configuration
 * [ ] Collect data from sub/pub system
 * [ ] Create a basic web interface
 * [ ] Deploy minimal system in cloud